flet-dev/website/docs/guides/python/colors.md

 ft.app(target=main)
 ```

-If control color property, ControlTheme or Theme is not specified, the nearest ancestor will be the page and the colors from the default page ColorScheme will be used.
+If control's color property, Control-specific Theme or nearest ancestor's Theme is not specified, the nearest ancestor will be the page and the colors from the default page ColorScheme will be used.